 The aquarium was rebuilt in 2002

-After its relaunch, the aquarium welcomed its 20 millionth visitor in 2010
+After its relaunch, the aquarium welcomed its 50 millionth visitor in 2015

 One of the most popular exhibits is the main tank.
-Known as the Kuroshio Sea, the tank is so large that it provides a home for the whale shark, which can measure up to 12 meters in length.
-The tank also accommodates manta rays and many species of rare fish.
+Known as the "Kuroshio Sea," the tank is so large that it can display the whale shark, which can measure up to 8.8 meters in length, and also accommodate manta rays and many species of rare fish.

 The water volume of the tank is 7,500 tons, and the thickness of its acrylic glass is 60 centimeters.

 Giant whale sharks seem like they would eat all the fish around them, but despite their size they are peaceful creatures that eat small plankton.
 Don't miss the feeding, which takes place three times a day in the Kuroshio Sea tank.

 Manta rays are notoriously difficult to breed, but in 2007 the Okinawa Churaumi Aquarium became the first aquarium in the world to successfully breed them in captivity.
 Currently, four manta rays can be seen in the large aquarium tank.

 Other tanks in the aquarium include one that displays mainly sharks, and another that displays luminous creatures.
 There is also a splendid outdoor pool where dolphins, manatees, and sea turtles can be seen.

 The aquarium is a facility located in Ocean Expo Park.
 Ocean Expo Park was built on the site of the Okinawa International Ocean Expo held in 1975.
 Stretching three kilometers along the coast, the large park includes the Oceanic Culture Museum, the Tropical and Subtropical Arboretum, the Tropical Dream Center botanical garden, and Emerald Beach.

 Also in the park, you can freely explore the Native Okinawan Village, featuring recreations of Okinawan homes and buildings from various times and places in history.